-Deborah Freeland, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of its Geriatric Medicine Division.
-She specializes in geriatrics with a focus on home-based primary care, advance care planning, intergenerational programming, and aging policy.
+Deborah Freeland, M.D., is an Assistant Professor in the Department of Internal Medicine at UT Southwestern Medical Center, and a member of the Division of Geriatric Medicine.
+She specializes in geriatrics with a focus on home-based primary care, advanced care planning, intergenerational programming, and aging policy.

-Certified by the American Board of Internal Medicine, she joined the UT Southwestern faculty in 2021.
+Certified by the American Board of Internal Medicine, Dr. Freeland joined the UT Southwestern faculty in 2021.

 Dr. Freeland is a member of several professional organizations, including the American Academy of Home Care Medicine, the American College of Physicians, and the American Geriatrics Society (AGS).
 She’s also a member of the AGS Association of Directors of Geriatric Academic Programs (ADGAP) Combined Medicine-Geriatrics Pathway Work Group and a leader in the National Home-Based Primary Care Learning Network, which seeks to improve the quality of care for homebound older adults.

-She is also active in medical student, resident, and fellow training and co-leads an elective course that offers students early exposure to caring for older adults in the home and hospital settings.
+Dr. Freeland is active in medical student, resident, and fellow training and co-leads an elective course that offers students early exposure to caring for older adults in the home and hospital settings.

-In 2020, she received the Johns Hopkins Institute for Excellence in Education Program Award.
+In 2020, Dr. Freeland received the Johns Hopkins Institute for Excellence in Education Program Award.

 - Medical School